General Information

 Time Frame

-The processing time from the filing date to registration of the mark may takes about 12 – 14 months .
-However, if there are objection from the trademark office or opposition from anyone else, it may take longer.
+The processing time from filing to registration usually takes about 12-14 months.
+However, if there is an objection from the Trademark Office or an opposition from a third party, the process may take longer.

 Terms and Renewal

-A registered trademark is valid for a period of 10 years from the date of registration, and it can be renewed every 10 years.
+A registered trademark in South Korea is valid for 10 years from the date of registration and can be renewed every 10 years.

 Requirements For Trademark Application in South Korea:

-5. A simply signed Power of Attorney without notarization or legalization;
+- A simply signed Power of Attorney (no notarization or legalization required)

-6. Certified translation and transliteration if the trademark contains words in language other than the national language or English language;
+- Certified translation and transliteration if the trademark contains words in a language other than Korean or English

-7. If the applicant claims convention priority, an original certified copy of foreign application is required (with English translation).
+- If claiming convention priority, a certified copy of the foreign application with English translation is required.